 Renewal of UN Mission in Mali’s Mandate

 Tomorrow (29 June), the Security Council is expected to adopt a resolution renewing the mandate of the UN Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) for one year.
-The first draft was circulated by France, the penholder on Mali, on 17 June, and two rounds of negotiations were held among all Council members.
-The draft resolution was put under silence procedure over the weekend (25 and 26 June).
-Although silence was broken by Russia, following bilateral discussions the draft was finally put in blue yesterday.
+A first draft was circulated by France, the penholder on Mali, late last week and two rounds of negotiations were held among all Council members.
+After bilateral discussions, the draft resolution was put under silence procedure on Thursday but silence was broken by Russia on Friday.
+The draft was finally put in blue yesterday.